Deaf young man in yellow shirt signing to mom in green shirt, with laptop

 Additional questions you may need answers to

-The situations discussed above are just the most common for students with separated or divorced parents.
-Here are some quick answers to questions for students in more specific scenarios:
+The situations above are the most common for students with separated or divorced parents.
+Here are answers to some specific scenarios students with separated or divorced parents may encounter:

-Other big changes coming to the FAFSA
+Other big changes to the FAFSA

 Like what you’re reading?